altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
 *He raised his hands in a confused gesture.*
-*And he mimed that he wasn’t - that he just met her.*
+*And he mimed that he wasn't - that he just met her.*
-~He didn’t speak - not with words...~
+~He didn't speak - not with words...~
 ~But his hands, his whole body even, were excellent at conveying meaning...~ ~A regular charlie chaplin.~
 *The floor below them twisted.*